 Theme Dossier: Putting Images to Work – Gender and the Visual Archive

-Contributions to the theme dossier “Putting Images to Work – Gender and the Visual Archive,” edited by Christina Benninhaus and Mary Jo Maynes:
+Contributions to the theme dossier “Putting Images to Work – Gender and the Visual Archive,” edited by Christina Benninghaus and Mary Jo Maynes:

-Christina Benninhaus and Mary Jo Maynes: Introduction.
+Christina Benninghaus and Mary Jo Maynes: Introduction.
 Putting Images to Work: Constructing, Complicating and Subverting Gender, in: Visual History, 06.10.2025

 Coming soon